jonesse3/card_parser/README.md

 # card_parser

-## About this tool
-This pipeline generates a data frame containing data extracted from images of COVID-19 Vaccine cards and similar documentation.
-It uses optical character recognition (OCR) to read typed text from images, then the text is searched for data of interest.
-Cards are assessed as valid or not valid based on whether extracted data is sufficient in quality and quantity.
-Issues retrieving data result in error flags and empty data entries.
+The purpose of this tool is to extract text from vaccine cards and generate a CSV file containing relevant information from the card.

 ## Validation Criteria

-Validity of card data extraction was assessed through meeting the following requirements:
-  * Achieve a fuzzy match score of at least 0.8 to one of the terms "COVID-19 Vaccination" or "COVID-19 Vaccine" AND
+A card is considered valid if it meets the following:

+1. Contains the phrase "COVID-19 Vaccination" AND
-  * Meet 2 out of the 3 data criteria:
+2. Has at least 2 out of the 3 criteria:
-    - Has at least one dose date
+ * Has at least one dose date
-    - Has manufacturer
+ * Has a manufacturer
-    - Has at least one lot number
+ * Has at least one lot number

 ## Software Installation

-You will need at least Python 3.7.
+You will need at least Python 3.7 to use this tool.

 Pytesseract